-For 25 years, Sam has represented individuals and families in estate planning matters with a special focus on business succession, federal estate tax planning, and the use of trusts.
+For over 25 years, Sam has advised individuals, families and family offices in estate planning matters, with a special focus on business succession, federal estate tax planning, and the use of trusts.
 He takes a practical, creative, results-oriented approach that emphasizes clear communication and listening to his clients.
 “One of the chief complaints that people have about their lawyers is that they can’t understand them,” says Sam.
 “The estates and trusts world is a minefield of jargon.
-The greatest compliment is when a client says ‘Thank you, Sam.
-That makes sense to me.’”
+The greatest compliment is when a new client says ‘Thank you, Sam.
+I never understood that before.’”

 Sam brings this same approach to the representation of executors and trustees in the administration of estates and trusts, including the careful management of complex tax situations and the modification of irrevocable trusts to meet changing circumstances.

 Sam’s clients include owners of closely held businesses, executives, and those of multigenerational wealth.
 He has successfully represented private clients before the Internal Revenue Service, state taxing authorities, and the U.S. Tax Court concerning wealth transfer tax matters.